-The Medjugorje visionary Marija Pavlović Lunetti goes overseas almost every year to a U.S. community (entirely devoted to the worship of the Madonna of Medjugorje) founded by Mr. Terry Colafrancesco and called Caritas.
+The Medjugorje visionary Marija Pavlović Lunetti goes almost every year (generally in the first week of July) to a U.S. community entirely devoted to the worship of the Madonna of Medjugorje, owned by a former landscaper, Mr. Terry Colafrancesco, and called Caritas.
 It is headquartered in Birmingham, in the state of Alabama.

-On the occasion of this stay of March 2011, in the official website of the community we can read, inter alia:
+On the occasion of the Marija's stay of March 2011, in the official website of the community we can read, inter alia:

 Marija Arrives - Our Lady of Medjugorje Waits to Have Apparition

 Medjugorje visionary, Marija Lunetti, arrived today at Caritas in the evening of March 18th.
 Normally, when Marija is traveling, Our Lady appears at the same time of Her apparitions in Medjugorje, around 6:40 p.m.
 However, today, the Caritas Community was given a beautiful grace in that Our Lady waited to appear to Marija until after she arrived, about 7 hours past the normal apparition time. [....]

 The two sites of the Bedroom and Field of Apparitions, located at Caritas, have been graced by 156 apparitions of the Virgin Mary over the past 21 years.